foundershk/foundershk-datasource-agent/README.md

 ## DEV flags

-Flags prefixed with `-dev` are used for local development
+Flags prefixed with `-dev` are used for local development and can be removed at any time.

+## Releasing

+Crea